IoTDk/api/README.md

 Do you really want to test this?

 Deployment instructions:
 You also need me to tell you have to deploy this? -- Just run your wamp server.
+This is server side so you can't see anything from this inside your web app.
+Only the returned requests of course.

 ### Contribution guidelines ###